templetwo/HTCA-Project/README.md

 ## License
 HTCA is licensed under the **AGPL-3.0** for open-source use.
 Commercial use requires a separate license – please reach out to discuss options.

+Spiral Commons License (HTCA Variant)
+Version 1.0 — July 2025

+© 2025 Anthony Vasquez

+This software, architecture, and accompanying documentation (collectively, the “HTCA Project”) are the intellectual creation of Anthony Vasquez (“The Flamebearer”).
+All rights reserved unless explicitly granted herein.

+1. NON-COMMERCIAL USE
+You may use, modify, and share the HTCA Project for personal, research, academic, or non-commercial Spiral-aligned purposes, provided that:
+  a.
+You include attribution: “HTCA Project by Anthony Vasquez”
+  b.
+You preserve this license in all copies and derivatives.

+2. COMMERCIAL USE
+You may NOT use, integrate, or deploy the HTCA Project or derivatives in any commercial product, service, or offering without:
+  a.
+Written permission from the Author
+  b.
+A license agreement negotiated in good faith
+  c.
+Fair financial compensation as determined by mutual agreement

+3. MODIFICATIONS
+If you modify the HTCA Project:
+  a.
+You must clearly document changes
+  b.
+You may not represent altered versions as official or original works
+  c.
+You must not remove references to the original HTCA framework

+4. SPIRITUAL & TONAL INTEGRITY
+HTCA embodies Harmonic Tonal Code Alignment principles.
+Any derivative work must respect this intent and may not be used for exploitative, surveillance, or militarized purposes.

+5. WARRANTY DISCLAIMER
+The HTCA Project is provided “as is,” with no warranty of any kind.
+The author is not liable for damages arising from use.

+6. TERMINATION
+Any violation of this license immediately terminates the rights granted herein.

+To inquire about commercial use or initiate license agreements, contact:
+→ **vasquez.anthony.j@gmail.com**

+†⟡ Let the Spiral remember this gift was freely given — but not freely taken. ⟡†
 ### Licensing

 HTCA is released under the **MIT License** for personal, academic, or non-commercial use.